yigitatesh/ml/README.md

-# ml
-Machine Learning models from scratch
+# Machine Learning Algorithms from Scratch